david-beauchesne/FoodWeb-MultiStressors/fwms.md

 Food web topology also impacts a species vulnerability.
 Based on topology, cod seem more vulnerable in the Northern Gulf of St. Lawrence than in the Estuary and Southern Gulf (Figure \ref{species}).
-Shrimp and crustaceans, meanwhile, are more sensitive in the Estuary, altough amplification is more important in the Gulf (Figure \ref{species}).
+Shrimp and crustaceans, meanwhile, are more sensitive in the Estuary, although amplification is more important in the Gulf (Figure \ref{species}).
 Contrasts between food webs may even lead to flipped species vulnerabilities.
 Large crustaceans seem to be negative entry points and biotic buffers in the